tailcallhq/tailcallhq.github.io/docs/directives.md

 ### onRequest

-A property which accepts string value and helps in defining middleware/filter for the requests.
-The middleware defined in upstream directive is applicable for all the requests in the server.
-This only works when a js worker file is linked.
-This property defined in http directive overrides the one defined in upstream directive.
+Similar to the [@http](#http-directive) property, this accepts a string value representing a middleware function defined in a JavaScript file.
+It intercepts all outgoing HTTP requests from the server.
+This interceptor, written in JavaScript, can be used to modify outgoing requests and also generate artificial responses to customize the behavior of the GraphQL server.

 ```graphql showLineNumbers
 schema @upstream(onRequest: 'someFunctionName')